 How you feel right after your surgery depends on the type of anesthesia the doctor used.
-In some cases, people undergoing rhinoplasty are given general anesthesia, so that they are completely out of it and need to “wake up” after surgery.
-You might receive local anesthesia and sedation, though, if that is what you and Dr. Clevens prefer.
+In some cases, people undergoing rhinoplasty are given general anesthesia, so that they are completely out of it and need to "wake up" after surgery.
+You might receive local anesthesia and sedation, though, if that is what you and your doctor prefer.

 As the anesthesia wears off, you might feel a bit out of it or groggy, and you might have a scratchy, sore throat from not having any liquids overnight.
 It's also possible for you to feel a bit nauseous right after surgery.
 You'll most likely be in an upright position, to help keep swelling down.
 Cold compresses and ice packs can be placed near the eyes to further reduce swelling.

 Breathing through the nose can be a bit of a challenge right after surgery, as the nose is often stuffy after surgery.
-Fortunately, Dr. Clevens generally does not pack the nose.
+Fortunately, our facial plastic surgery specialist, Dr. Clevens, generally does not pack the nose.
 There will also be a splint over the outside of the nose, to hold it in place as it heals.

 Most likely, you'll get to go home the same day as your procedure.
 It's important that you have someone to drive you home from the surgical center, as you'll be too weak and groggy to do it yourself.